rpalo/personal-blog/src/_posts/2018-06-09-itertools-each-pair.md

 First, we use `itertools.tee`, which returns two copies of the original iterable (a fancy word for anything you can iterate through: strings, lists, generators, etc.).
 It also takes an optional argument for `n` if you want to make `n` copies instead of just 2.

-Now we have to identical copies of the original iterable.
+Now we have two identical copies of the original iterable.
 We then call `next` on the second one in order to step it one item forward.
 Notice the second argument to `next`, `None`.
 The `next` function returns (and uses up) the next item in an iterable, and if you provide it a *default* and it can't return another item because that iterable is empty, it just returns the default.

 ```python
 # next only works on Iterator objects